-• The different versions of MPI require different commands to launch the run, and thus different scripts.
+The different versions of MPI require different commands to launch the run, and thus different scripts.
 The above script is specific for the openmpi module.
 For the intelmpi module, the last line should read mpirun -r ssh -np 16 -env I_MPI_DEVICE ssm ./example

-Ethernet vs. Infiniband
+Ethernet vs. InfiniBand

 About 1/4 of the GPC is connected with a high bandwidth low-latency fabric called InfiniBand.
-Many jobs which require tight coupling to scale well greatly benefit from this interconnect; other types of jobs, which have relatively modest communications, do not require this and run fine on Gigabit ethernet.
-Jobs which require the InfiniBand for good performance can request the nodes that have the 'ib' feature in the line
+Jobs which require tight coupling to scale well can greatly benefit from this interconnect; other types of jobs with relatively modest communications will run fine on Gigabit ethernet.
+To request the 'ib' nodes, use the line

 '''

-#PBS -l nodes=2:ib:ppn=8,walltime=1:00:00
+#PBS -1 nodes=2:ib:ppn=8,walltime=1:00:00

 '''